Huegoxaga/notes/finance/related-concepts.md

 - When calculating cashflow it's critical to determine the entity(e.g. bank or investor) and the outflows and inflows of the cashflows for this entity, use negative sign for outflows and positive sign for inflows
 - Discounted Cashflow is a method to discount all cashflows from its future value to its present value by compounded the discounted rate(interest rate)
   - Net Present Value(NPV) is the sum of the discounted present value for all inflows and outflows
-  - The discounted rate used to make the NPV equals zero is called the Internal Rate of Return(IRR)
+  - The discounted rate used to make the NPV equals zero is called the Internal Rate of Return (IRR)
+    - Also known as the Minimum Acceptable Rate of Return (MARR)
+    - Interest rate required for any project to be accepted.
+Other wise, just save the cash in a bank and earn the interest
   - A investment will generates profit if the NPV is positive, the higher the NPV the more profit a investor can gain from it
+    - For an independent project, do it when NPV is greater than 0, it means one can make money from it
+    - For mutually exclusive projects, select one with the highest NPV
+    - For related but not mutually exclusive, combine them into an exhaustive list of `2^n` mutually exclusive sets, then pick one from the set
+  - Present worth analysis - Net Present Worth = Present worth benefits – Present worth of costs
+    - Present worth requires that the analysis is made between equal time periods
+    - When the project length is different
+      - Repeated Lives Approach - one can find the least common multiple (LCM) of the project length and repeat the projects until they have the same total length
+      - Study Period Approach - Adopt specified study period for comparison, realizing need of salvage value at end of period and repeat the project with shorter length once
+        - e.g. comparing a 7-year and 13-year project, repeat first project after 7 years and stop it in 3 years for a total of 10 years vs stopping the 13-year project at the end of 10th year
+      - For infinite analysis period use the perpetuities formula for the capitalized value or the present worth `P`, it equals `A/i` where `i` is the interest or `MARR` for each period
+      - Use annual worth analysis by converting present values and one-time values on the timeline to equivalent uniform values
+        - For projects with infinite length, use `A = Pi`
+        - For irregular cash disbursements over the analysis period it is convenient to convert them to a present worth cost, rather than using the annual worth cost approach
-  - IRR is a reference for the rate of return, it can be used to see it the rate of return is desirable
+  - IRR is a reference for the rate of return, it can be used to see if the rate of return is desirable
   - The Money Weighed Rate of Return(MWRR) of a investment portfolio is used to see the return rate of this investment, the calculation is the same as calculating `IRR`
-  - The Holding Period Return(HPR) is a way to evaluate the performance of a portfolio for each holding period(time period), `HPR = EndValue+Cashflows/BeginValue - 1`
+  - The Holding Period Return(HPR) is a way to evaluate the performance of a portfolio for each holding period(time period), `HPR = (EndValue+Cashflows)/BeginValue - 1`
     - Begin Values - The balance of the investment account at the beginning of a certain time period
     - End Values - The balance of the investment account at the end of a certain time period including any payouts
     - Cashflows - any payouts from the bank
   - Time Weighted Rate of Return(TWRR) is the preferred way to evaluate the investment performance, calculated by adding all HPR values by 1(change factor) and find `Nth` root of their product where `N` is the number of HPR values or time period, lastly substruct the final result by `1`
     - It is the geometric mean of the change factors of all HPR values
   - For all of the above calculation for return, a nagative HPR means losses, and a positive HPR means gains
+- Payback Period - number of years it takes for an investment to be recouped
+  - It equals `First cost / Annual savings`, and disregard all other factors including scrap value
+  - If annual savings not constant, payback period is computed by deducting each year of savings from the first cost until the first cost is recovered
+  - the project with the shorter payback period wins
+  - Payback period of two years is often acceptable
+  - More than four years is usually unacceptable
+  - The payback period should not be used as a the sole criterion for evaluating projects

 # Statistics Concepts